Housing and Residence Life

-Some residential and retail dining locations will open in August when the community returns to our campuses.
-Mason will offer both dine-in and grab-and-go meal options.
-All food will be served; there will be no self-service because of health department rules.
+Mason offers both dine-in and grab-and-go meal options.
+All food is served; there will be no self-service because of health department rules.

 Food variety and options will be similar to last year, and we'll still offer allergen-aware stations and vegetarian stations for those with dietary needs.
 Pricing will be consistent with last year.

 Only guests with meal plans will be admitted; we won't be able to accommodate cash customers.
 You don't have to live on campus to buy a meal plan.

 On the Fairfax Campus, Ike’s and Southside, will be open at a reduced capacity.
 If you want to dine in, you'll need to make a reservation through Yelp.
 No more than four people will be able to eat together at one table.

 Reservations help to ensure physical distancing and sanitization of tables/chairs between dining.
 When you check in at the register, you'll be told your table section and number.
 Self-service has been eliminated at all dining halls, including food and beverage choices.

 At the Smithsonian Mason School of Conservation, the Commons is open only to those who hold meal plans.
 You will not require a reservation to dine there.